nuvolaris/nuvolaris-metaflow/README.md

 ## Scope

-The implementation aims to demostrate that using the Nuvolaris *Metaflow* extesion it possible to
+The implementation aims to demostrate that using the Nuvolaris *Metaflow* extension it possible to

 * Implement a *@nuvolaris* decorator to run arbitrary python code annotated as a Metaflow step inside a Nuvolaris OpenWhisk runtime
 * Scale easily the number of ML Tasks
 * Possibility to execute long running job as serverless functions (@TODO)
-* Easily customize CPU, MEMORY, TIMEOUT per @step using specific annotation (@TODO)
+* Easily customize CPU, MEMORY, TIMEOUT per @step using specific @nuvolaris attributes (@TODO)

 ## Project structure